-1. Researchers must register at library reference desk.
+- Researchers must register at library reference desk.
 Coats may be left at the coat rack at the library reference desk.

-2. Briefcases, canvas bags, and other large bags and containers must be placed on or under the coat rack or in the lockers provided at the library reference desk.
+- Briefcases, canvas bags, and other large bags and containers must be placed on or under the coat rack or in the lockers provided at the library reference desk.
 Researchers retain the locker key until they leave the library.

-5. Children under the age of ten years must be accompanied by a parent or other responsible adult at all times.
+- Children under the age of ten years must be accompanied by a parent or other responsible adult at all times.

-· Folders containing newspaper clippings, correspondence, copies of family Bible records, and other loose materials pertaining to a given surname (referred to as “Genealogical Archives”)
+- Folders containing newspaper clippings, correspondence, copies of family Bible records, and other loose materials pertaining to a given surname (referred to as “Genealogical Archives”)

-10. Please do not rearrange, mark, or otherwise alter library materials.
+- Please do not rearrange, mark, or otherwise alter library materials.
 If you feel that an entry is in error, bring it to the attention of the library staff.
 Forms for correction of erroneous information on cards in the genealogical card file as well as for addition of new information are available at the library reference desk.

 Black and White Copies

-· Patron Rate: $.25 per sheet for 8.5” x 11” paper and $.30 per copy for anything larger
+- Patron Rate: $.25 per sheet for 8.5” x 11” paper and $.30 per sheet for anything larger

 - Patron Rate: $.50 per sheet for 8.5 x 11” paper and $1.00 per sheet for anything larger

 Researchers should keep a tally on the registration sheet beside their name of the number of copies made and pay for all copies when leaving the library.
 The library reserves the right of copying rare or fragile materials by the library staff.
 The library reserves the right of refusal to photocopy any item.

-12. Materials in the library may be protected by copyright (Title 17 U.S. Code) or by literary property rights code.
+- Materials in the library may be protected by copyright (Title 17 U.S. Code) or by literary property rights code.
 Under current copyright law, an author has ownership of works generated by that person whether or not a copyright notice appears within that work.
 In general, photocopies of selected pages or sheets may be made, but entire works or large, continuously paged sections of works may not be copied by mechanical means without permission of the copyright owner.
 This applies to published and unpublished works, including unpublished, designated collections held by the Historical Society.
 All responsibility for infringement of copyright laws rests with the person making copies.